 Lumpia Semarang was created in the 19th century by Tjoa Thay Yoe, an immigrant from Fujian China who settled in Semarang and married a local Javanese woman, Mbak Wasih.
 They merged Chinese spring-roll technique with local Indonesian ingredients (bamboo shoot, palm sugar) — their fusion recipe became Semarang's defining dish.
-The 'Lunpia Mbak Lien' lineage in Gang Lombok (Chinatown alley) is the most famous, dating back over a century.
+The Gang Lombok (Chinatown alley) lineage is the most famous, open since the 1800s and now run by the fourth generation.
 Three modern styles exist: Mbak Lien (oldest, lightest), Cik Me Me (slightly sweeter), and the chain-restaurant version found throughout Indonesia.
 The original is always shallow-fried fresh-to-order; supermarket frozen versions taste different.

 Bite into a hot Lumpia Semarang and three textures hit at once: the shattering-crispy wrapper, the tender-savory bamboo-shoot-chicken-shrimp filling, and the slight chew of julienned bamboo.
 The bamboo shoot's distinctive earthy-sweet flavor (different from any Chinese spring roll) is unmistakable.
 Dip into the thick brown sauce — it's syrupy-sweet with garlic warmth — then crunch into a vinegar-cucumber spear for the sweet-tart-spicy-savory loop.
 Eat 2 with rice for lunch; 4 alone as a snack.
 The Semarang specialty that travels home with every visitor.